Prosperity in Newberry County, South Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the United Daughters of the Confederacy series list.
 A significant historical year for this entry is 1861.

 Location.
 34° 12.561′ N, 81° 31.993′ W. Marker is in Prosperity, South Carolina, in Newberry County.
-Marker is on Towne Square, in the median.
+It is on Towne Square, in the median.
 Touch for map.
 Marker is in this post office area: Prosperity SC 29127, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Rock House (approx. 4 miles away); St. Paul Lutheran Church (approx. 5 miles away); Rev. Joachim Bulow. (approx. 5.1 miles away); Mollohon Mill and Village (approx. 5.9 miles away); Clayton Memorial Universalist Unitarian (approx. 6.1 miles away); Bush River Quaker Meeting (approx. 6.1 miles away); Henry McNeal Turner (approx. 6.2 miles away); Calvin Crozier Murder Site (approx. 6.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: The Rock House (approx. 4 miles away); St. Paul Lutheran Church (approx. 5 miles away); Rev. Joachim Bulow. (approx. 5.1 miles away); Mollohon Mill and Village (approx. 5.9 miles away); Clayton Memorial Universalist Unitarian (approx. 6.1 miles away); Bush River Quaker Meeting (approx. 6.1 miles away); Henry McNeal Turner (approx. 6.2 miles away); Calvin Crozier Murder Site (approx. 6.3 miles away).

 Additional commentary.